|RFC-0015: Compatibility Tests for Fuchsia (CTF)

 SDKs.
 Build support ensures that tests only depend on API elements that are

-either available via an SDK, or allowlisted for use within the CTS.
+either available via an SDK, or allowlisted for use within the CTF.
 All build

 targets that are not allowlisted must use the